 In the normal course of operations, the Company may enter into certain related party transactions, which may include transactions entered into with Company directors and management.
-All related party transactions would be for consideration established with the related parties, generally on market terms, and approved by the independent non-executive directors of the Company, including the transactions described below.
+All related party transactions would be for consideration established with the related parties, generally on market terms, and approved by the independent nonexecutive directors of the Company, including the transactions described below.
 One of the former Board members, who ceased to be a member of the Board during the three month period ended June 30, 2019, is assisting management on an interim basis.
-Included in the results for the three and six month periods ended June 30, 2019 are \$45 thousand and \$90 thousand, respectively (2018 - \$45 thousand and \$90 thousand) of consulting fees related to this arrangement.
-Included in trade payables and other liabilities as at June 30, 2019 is \$15 thousand (December 31, 2018 - \$15 thousand) due to the former Board member for consulting fees.
+Included in the results for the three and nine month periods ended September 30, 2019 are nil and \$90, respectively (2018 - \$45 and \$135) of consulting fees related to this arrangement that were paid while they were still a member of the Board.